Zhang Xiuwei: Club career

 On 15 August 2017, Zhang involved in a car accident at Heping District where he hit six cars with his Porsche 991.
-A blood test showed that his blood alcohol content was 189.3mg/100ml (0.1893%).
+A blood test showed that his blood alcohol content was 189.3 mg/100ml (0.1893%).
 He was arrested on 16 August 2017 on suspicion of driving under the influence.
 On 14 September 2017, Zhang, who was out on bail, was temporary banned from football by the Chinese Football Association.
 He was sentenced to three months' probation on 15 December 2017, missing Tianjin Quanjian's preseason training for the 2018 season.
 He was also revealed to have used a fake ID under the name Zhang Jixuan (born 13 March 1994) to register for a youth match in 2011.
 On 30 January 2018, Zhang was banned for nine months from 19 September 2017 to 18 June 2018 for age falsification.

 Zhang was linked to fellow Chinese Super League side Guangzhou Evergrande to rejoin Fabio Cannavaro in February 2018.
 However, he eventually stayed at the club following a disagreement regarding a three-way transaction between Tianjin Quanjian, Guangzhou Evergrande and Shanghai Shenhua.
 Zhang eventually returned to the first team squad in July 2018.
 On 17 July 2018, he made his return after 341 days in a 2–1 win against Guangzhou R&F, coming on for Su Yuanjie in the 57th minute.

-On 7 February 2019, Zhang transferred to fellow top tier side Guangzhou Evergrande after Quanjian Group was accused of illegal affairs.
+On 7 February 2019, Zhang transferred to fellow top-tier side Guangzhou Evergrande after Quanjian Group was accused of illegal affairs.
 He made his debut for the club on 1 March 2019 in a 3–0 home win against Tianjin Tianhai.
 He would go on to establish himself as a regular within the team and go on to win the 2019 Chinese Super League title with the club.